Praktan

 Praktan (Bengali: প্রাক্তন, lit.
-Former) is a 2016 Indian Bengali film directed by Nandita Roy and Shiboprosad Mukherjee and starring Prosenjit Chatterjee and Rituparna Sengupta.
+Former or Ex) is a 2016 Indian Bengali Romantic film directed by Nandita Roy and Shiboprosad Mukherjee and starring Prosenjit Chatterjee and Rituparna Sengupta.
 It brings back the Prosenjit - Rituparna collaboration 14 years after Pratihinsa (2002).
 The theme of the film is based on conflict between contentment and sacrifice of married life.

 The film opened to a huge reception on 27 May 2016 worldwide.
 It won the International Film Business Award 2016 for becoming the Highest Grossing Movie of the Year - Bengal alongside films like Kabaali, Sultan, Sairat and Action Hero Biju, at Indywood Film Carnival at Ramoji Film City.
 The film's music was released by Amara Muzik.
 Praktan was remade in Bollywood with the title Jalebi.

 Plot

-Praktan (former) is about Ujaan Mukherjee (Prosenjit Chatterjee) and Sudipa (Rituparna Sengupta), who have moved on in life after a marriage that did not work.
-During a train journey, Sudipa finds herself in a spot as she realizes that Malini and Putul are none other than Ujaan's present wife and daughter.
-Upset over the same, she clearly demonstrates that she has not completely forgiven Ujaan for whatever happened between them and seems to carry the burden of their memories.
-The common love for heritage and culture had seen the conservation architect from Mumbai, Sudipa, fall in love with Ujaan, a tour guide and an explorer, as he liked to call himself.
-But, of course, life after marriage turned out to be unlike what they had expected leading to their eventual separation.
+Praktan (former) is about Ujaan Mukherjee (Prosenjit Chatterjee) and Sudipa (Rituparna Sengupta), who have moved on in life after a common love for heritage and culture had seen the conservation architect from Mumbai, Sudipa, fall in love with Ujaan, a tour guide and an explorer, as he liked to call himself.
+But, in the course, life after marriage turned out to be unlike what they had expected leading to their eventual separation.